Find Trusted Heat Pump Repair Experts Near You

 Condenser Coil

-Located in the outdoor unit, The condenser coil is where heat exchange with the outdoor air occurs.
+Located in the outdoor unit, The condenser coil releases heat outdoors during the cooling process and absorbs heat from the outdoors during heating.

 Evaporator Coil